k-akervall/HeroOfTheWeek/README.md

 # Hero Of The Week
 This Python script scrapes Twitter to find popular tweets using the hashtag *Hero*.

-Each week I scrape 10,000 tweets and then apply a formula that weighs the retweet count at 40% and the like count at 60%.
-Although many formulas could be used to ascertain the popularity of a tweet, I chose this simple formula as I felt it demonstrates that other agree with the content and value it enought to replicate it on their own feed.
+Each week I scrape 10,000 tweets and then apply a formula that weighs the retweet count at 40% and the like count at 60% and adds them in a combined score.
+Although many formulas could be used to ascertain the popularity of a tweet, I chose this simple formula as I felt it demonstrates that other both agree with the content and value it enought to replicate it on their own feed.

 I used snscrape to do the scraping from Twitter since it allows me to go back and look at historical tweets and doesn't require an API.